Free Mortgage Assessment. Contact Today!!!

 Boost to Buy Scheme

 While you might get confused and assume that the Boost to Buy scheme sounds exactly like the Help to Buy, you are quite off the mark.
 In reality, the Boost to Buy scheme is a state-level shared equity plan available only in Queensland.
 Announced in the 2025-26 Queensland State Budget, the scheme aims to reduce the deposit gap by providing government equity contributions.
-However, as of October 2025, detailed implementation rules have not been provided.

 Eligibility